antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 <br>
 <br>

 The t-SNE algorithm has a perplexity parameter which determines how much attraction points have on a map towards each other.
 In R2 a wide range of perplexity values were run for this dataset.
-Depending on your research question, you might be interested in the t-SNE map that shows the clusters very clearly as separate clumps or you might want to view samples in a more unified visualisation.
+Depending on your research question, you might be interested in a t-SNE map that shows the clusters very clearly as separate clumps, or you might want to view samples in a more unified visualisation. <br><br>

 Under the graph, a menu allows the user to adapt settings.
 *  The different maps can be found under de setting Versions.
 Set **Versions** to the value *5* and click **Submit** again.
 * Colors of the graph points are not set by default.
 To color the graph with a biologically meaningful annotation, find the **Color mode** dropdown and select *Color by Track*.
 Now set the **Color track** dropdown to use the *itcc_model* track again, and click **Submit** to show the changes.